github/opensource.guide/activities/hello-world/index.md

 ## Merge your Pull Request

-It's time to bring your changes together -- merge your 'readme-edits' branch into the 'master' branch.
+It's time to bring your changes together -- merge your `readme-edits` branch into the `master` branch.

-1. Click the green button to merge the changes into 'master'.
+1. Click the green button to merge the changes into `master`.
-2. Click 'Confirm merge'
+2. Click **Confirm merge**
-2. Go ahead and delete the branch, since its changes have been incorporated, with the button in the purple box.
+2. Go ahead and delete the branch, since its changes have been incorporated, with the **Delete branch** button in the purple box.

 ![merge](merge-button.png)
 ![delete](delete-button.png)